whatsupmailbox/whatsupmailbox.github.io/_posts/2016-07-27-Five-Four-Club-Subscription-July-2016-Review-Coupon.md

 [![Five Four Club Ash Blue Zip Hoodie](http://whatsupmailbox.com/images/FiveFourClubJuly2016AshBlueZipHoodie3.jpg)](http://fivefourclub.7eer.net/c/164125/122548/2570){:target="_blank"}

 My husband paired it with the collared shirt to show how versatile hoodies can be, it can be worn with casual t-shirts or with more business like shirts.
-It actually also looks great with the other two tops that's in the package, he just didn't want to model it all.
+It actually also looks great with the other two tops that's in the package, he just didn't want to model it all ;)

 <br>